ChristianGrimberg/powershell-training/README.md

     # -or: or
     ```

-* Filtering and sorting returns:
+* Filtering and sorting the results using the pipeline:
     ```powershell
     Get-ChildItem -Path ./ | Where-Object -Property Extension -like "*.txt" # Example filtering by extension Get-ChildItem -Path ./ | Sort-Object -Property Length # Example sorting in the specific path